 But you can use what you have on hand!
 Maybe you like dried cranberries, cherries, or other dried/fresh/frozen fruit, and perhaps almonds or nutmeg?
 Or, perhaps, agave instead of the maple syrup?
 Be imaginative!

 Some people prefer a pinch of salt in their oatmeal.
 We watch our sodium intake here at the farmhouse, so we leave the salt out altogether.
 Some also prefer to cook their oatmeal in milk, giving it a creamier consistency.
 In the interest of staying plant-based, we sometimes use almond milk instead of water.

 - 1 Cup water

-Bring oats and water to a boil in a small saucepan.
-Add toppings to taste.
+- Bring water and oats to boil in a saucepan.

 Here is another variation on the basic comfort oatmeal recipe.
 Take a look at what is in your freezer or pantry and use up what you have.
 The only limits are your imagination and your ingredients!

 In this version, I used half water and half unsweetened vanilla almond milk, as well as some frozen berries and chopped mango.
 The spices are cinnamon, cloves, and ginger.
 It was creamy and oh, so fruity.
 Enjoy!